 10. How will the setting /school / college prepare and support my child/young person to join the setting /school / college, transfer to a new setting / school / college or the next stage of education and life?

 We have a robust induction programme in place for welcoming new learners to our setting.
 We have very good relationships with our feeder primary schools as well as the settings children/young people move onto.
 Both the Head of Transition and the SENCo make regular visits to our feeder schools and organise additional visits for students who need the extra support.
 We host college fairs and assemblies for the local colleges to ensure our students are fully informed of the future options.
-Where required we organise transition meetings to ensure the colleges are fully informed of any additional needs.
+Where required, we organise transition meetings to ensure that colleges are fully informed of any additional needs and arrange transition visits for students in KS4 where appropriate.

 11. How are the setting’s / school’s / college’s resources allocated and matched to children’s/young people’s special educational needs?

 Budgets are closely monitored and aligned to the school improvement plan of the school.
-We have a number of teaching assistants who support students in class as well as running a series of small group sessions such as reading challenge and a touch-typing course.
-Specific funding streams are targeted at particular groups such as breakfast club for students entitled to free school meals.
+We have a number of teaching assistants who support students in class, as well as running a series of small group sessions such as a reading challenge and a touch-typing course.
+We also buy specialist equipment for students where needed, eg furniture recommended by the Occupational Therapist.

 12. How is the decision made about what type and how much support my child/young person will receive?